Queen Arabesque Plecostomus L260 (Hypancistrus sp) Species Profile & Care Guide

 |GH||2 - 15|

 |TDS||18 - 269|

-Origins of the Queen Arabesque Plecostomus L260
+Natural Habitat of the Queen Arabesque Plecostomus L260

 Queen Arabesque Plecos are endemic to the lower Rio Tapajos in Para state, from Santarem at its mouth to the village of Pimental as well as south of Itaituba in Northern Brazil in South America.
 They inhabit Rocky or pebble-strewn fast-flowing rivers with a sandy substrate where they usually remain in caves or rock crevices throughout the day.

 Other Plecostomus of interest